+Shane Ellison

-Shane Ellison Chief Executive Officer to 24 June 2022 BBS, MPubinfra
+Chief Executive Officer

+to 24 June 2022

+BBS, MPubInfra

-Shane Ellison concluded over four years with Auckland Transport as Chief Executive on 24 June 2022.
+Shane Ellison concluded over four

+years with Auckland Transport as Chief Executive on 24 June 2022.
+During this time with Auckland Transport, he joined a number of

-During this time with Auckland Transport, he joined a number of cross-agency governance roles including the Auckland Light Rail Establishment and Construction Health and Safety New Zealand Boards, as well as in the Trafinz Executive Management team and the Auckland Transport Alignment Project Governance Group.
+Transport, he joined a number of cross-agency governance roles including the Auckland Light Rail Establishment and Construction Health and Safety New Zealand Boards, as well as in the Trafinz Executive Management team and the Auckland Transport Alignment Project Governance Group.